Skip to main content

 We keep strictly to the rules of medical confidentiality.
 If you are not the patient, but are complaining on their behalf, you must have their permission to do so.
 An authority signed by the person concerned will be needed, unless they are incapable (because of illness or infirmity) of providing this.
 A Third Party Consent Form is provided below.

-If you are still unhappy or dissatisfied
+If you are unhappy or dissatisfied

 Telephone: 0300 790 0203